apache/airflow/docs/apache-airflow/concepts/deferring.rst

             return

 This Sensor is literally just a thin wrapper around the Trigger, so all it does is defer to the trigger, and specify a different method to come back to when the trigger fires - which, as it returns immediately, marks the Sensor as successful.

+To simply restart the operator, the ``method_name`` parameter should be left unset.
+The resume entrypoint will then be the ``execute`` method of the operator (just like normal execution) and in this case, keyword arguments are not allowed and similarly, the ``event`` keyword argument will not be provided.
+Note that you are free to actually set ``method_name`` to the string "execute" but this is then given no special treatment (the method will then again receive the ``event`` keyword argument).

 Under the hood, ``self.defer`` raises the ``TaskDeferred`` exception, so it will work anywhere inside your Operator's code, even buried many nested calls deep inside ``execute()``.
 You are free to raise ``TaskDeferred`` manually if you wish; it takes the same arguments as ``self.defer``.